Pork belly bites

 Restaurant Quality Crispy Pork Belly Bites

 Pork belly bites are a thing of beauty – tender, meaty, crispy and full of flavour – what’s not to like?
 Incredibly easy to make and a fantastic way to use up leftover pork, this recipe is a must save!
-Ready to learn how to make an awesome, customisable entree or snack?
+Ready to learn how to make an awesome, customizable entree or snack?
 Read on!

 What Are Pork Belly Bites?